GriffinMichalak/FindDairyFree/README.md

 restaurants, bakeries, and cafes that are "safe" for someone with a dairy allergy to eat at.

 ## Installation
-To install and run this app locally, please follow the steps below:
+To install and run this app locally, follow the steps below:

 1. Clone the repository: